 So what’s one example of work that’s adopted this field?
 Environmental sustainability, says Raj, is “a rapidly expanding space where the applications for data science are endless.
 Scientists can use data analysis to understand the impact of climate change, dig into machine learning and statistical analysis to optimize energy usage of buildings, and so much more.”

 The first steps, as with any field that’s new to you, are doing your research on the subject and taking a course.
 This way, you can first see if it’s right for you and then really build your skills.

-So while it is a challenging field — requiring technical and interpersonal skills, extreme attention to detail, and communication skills — it’s not limited to people with a certain education or experience.
+So while it is challenging work — requiring technical and interpersonal skills, extreme attention to detail, and communication skills — it’s not limited to people with a certain education or experience.

-And if you’re considering data science, Michael has recommendations for how to get a head start: “Anyone interested in pursuing data science as a career,” he says, “should have a solid understanding of the fundamentals of data science — how to use probability and statistics to analyze data, and how to write and understand a coding language like Python or R, or both.”
+And if you’re considering making a career switch, Michael has recommendations for how to get a head start: “Anyone interested in pursuing data science as a career,” he says, “should have a solid understanding of the fundamentals of data science — how to use probability and statistics to analyze data, and how to write and understand a coding language like Python or R, or both.”
 These are all skills you can pick up in a data science course.
 To get started, check out Career Karma’s list of the best data science courses!

 Raj also has four pieces of advice for aspiring data scientists:

 - Work on a portfolio: The one thing that impresses potential employers most is having a portfolio of real-world projects to showcase your skills.
 A good portfolio is far more important than most degrees or a fancy resume.
 Your portfolio should reflect a breadth of skills in data science, from data collection and wrangling to actual analysis and algorithms.
 It should be well-organized and documented to demonstrate your communication skills.